SchoolOfCode/w15_collaborative-react-project-podclass/podclass/README.md

 PLAN FOR CHECKLIST

-define a element of text in the display as an
+// create an input element for each of our checklist items within the text content
+// assign each one some form of unique id (array index?)
+// create an on-click event for that particular item to display in our checklist display